Gloria Macapagal Arroyo: Vice presidency (1998–2001)

-Arroyo considered a run for the presidency in the 1998 election, but was persuaded by Manila Archbishop Jaime Cardinal Sin, President Fidel V. Ramos, and leaders of the administration party Lakas–NUCD to instead seek the vice-presidency as the running mate of its presidential candidate, House Speaker Jose de Venecia, Jr. Though the latter lost to popular former actor Joseph Estrada, Arroyo won the vice presidency by a large margin, garnering more than twice the votes of her closest opponent, Estrada's running mate and her former party-mate Senator Edgardo Angara.

 Arroyo began her term as vice president on June 30, 1998, becoming the first female to hold the post.
 She was appointed by Estrada to a concurrent position in the cabinet as secretary of social welfare and development.
 As vice president, she was noted by political observers to continuously take a neutral stance on issues facing the government.
+During her vice presidency, she initiated an early child development program and used foreign money for welfare projects.
+A correspondent for The Economist opined that "when there is an earthquake, a flood, or a big fire, Mrs. Arroyo's agency will be seen leading the rescue.
+In 1998, a regional crisis in Asia hit the Philippines, leading the value of the Philippine peso to plummet and the unemployment rate to rise.
+Through economic reforms done under the International Monetary Fund, the H.W.
+Wilson Company reported that the Philippines "did not suffer as much" as the other countries affected.

+Senate President Blas Ople urged Arroyo to resign from the Cabinet on April 7, 2000, stating that her Cabinet position was a "case of conflict of interest".
+Other Senators told Arroyo to "clarify her position" in the cabinet.
 Arroyo resigned from the Cabinet in October 2000, distancing herself from Estrada, who was accused of corruption by a former political supporter, Chavit Singson, Governor of Ilocos Sur.
 She had initially resisted pressure from allies to speak out against Estrada, but eventually joined calls for Estrada's resignation.